New Slains Castle: History

 In 1705, Louis XIV, King of France, who was at war with England and Scotland, sent secret agent Nathaniel Hooke to foment a Jacobite Rebellion in Scotland.
 Hooke landed at New Slains Castle, having been brought from Dunkirk by the fourteen-gun French navy frigate, Audacious.
+He was met there by lady Anne Drummond.
 His efforts came to nothing after they were thwarted by James Hamilton, 4th Duke of Hamilton, head of the Country Party in the Scottish Parliament.

 Hooke returned to New Slains Castle in 1707, the year of the formation of the United Kingdom.
 Using the castle as his base, he toured Scotland gathering military intelligence to establish the feasibility of a combined French / Jacobite invasion of Scotland.
 He returned to France, where his report was read to Louis XIV at the Palace of Versailles.
 The French King authorised the invasion.

 The planned French invasion of Britain (the objective was Scotland) was launched in 1708.
 Between 5,000 and 6000 men, both French and Jacobite, sailed from Dunkirk in 28 ships with James Edward Stuart on board the flagship.
 The fleet eventually reached the Firth of Forth, where the intention had been to disembark the invasion army together with James Edward Stuart at Leith.
 However, fifty ships from the newly formed British navy now arrived to chase the invasion fleet out of the Forth and up the northeast coast of Scotland.
 Discussion took place about landing James Edward Stuart at an unspecified Aberdeenshire castle, plausibly New Slains Castle, although the French admiral of the fleet refused to allow this to happen.
 The invasion was abandoned, and the fleet returned to Dunkirk.
 Mary Hay, 14th Countess of Erroll recruited men from Aberdeenshire during the 1745 Jacobite Rebellion.
 When she died childless in 1758, the Earl of Erroll title passed to her great-nephew, James, Lord Boyd.
 James was the grandson of her sister, Lady Margaret Hay and the son of William Boyd, 4th Earl of Kilmarnock, who was executed on Tower Hill in 1746.
 James, Lord Boyd changed his name to Hay.
 The Kilmarnock title survived in part down the succession, whereby, up until recently, the heir to the Erroll earldom was referred to as Lord Kilmarnock.